Energy Bill Relief Scheme: help for businesses and other non-domestic customers

 The government will provide a discount on your gas and electricity unit prices.
 To calculate your discount, the estimated wholesale portion of the unit price you would be paying this winter will be compared to a baseline ‘government supported price’ which is lower than currently expected wholesale prices this winter.

-For all non-domestic energy users in Great Britain this government supported price has been set at:
+For all non-domestic energy users in Great Britain and Northern Ireland this government supported price has been set at:

-For comparison, wholesale costs in England, Scotland and Wales for this winter are currently expected to be around:
+For comparison, when the scheme was announced, wholesale costs in England, Scotland and Wales for this winter were expected to be around:

-To ensure consistency between the domestic and non-domestic schemes, the government supported price is based on the implied wholesale element of the Energy Price Guarantee for domestic customers.
-It will not be the same as the final per unit price paid by non-domestic customers, which will also reflect other costs such as network charges and operating costs, plus the impact of competition between suppliers.
+To ensure a level of support comparable to the domestic scheme and consistency between the domestic and non-domestic schemes, the government supported price is based on the implied wholesale element of the Energy Price Guarantee.
+However, the final per unit price paid by non-domestic customers will differ as it will also reflect other costs such as network charges and operating costs, plus the impact of competition between suppliers.
+The Energy Bill Relief Scheme is not subject to a price cap review, unlike the Ofgem price cap for the domestic market and the approach taken by the Energy Price Guarantee.

 How it works